Haufe-Lexware/wicked.haufe.io/doc/auth-adfs.md

+**Prerequisites**: Read up on "Auth Methods" first to make it easier to understand how this works.

 # Configuring ADFS 3.0 Login

-The API Portal can be configured to allow federated login with an ADFS 3.0 service (Active Directory Federation Services).
+wicked can use an ADFS to authenticate users against, both for the portal UI and any API you would want to secure using ADFS identities.
+You can define as many ADFS integration as you need by using the default Authorization Server for wicked.

 The configuration has to be done both for the API Portal and on the ADFS Server in order to make the services "know each other".

 ## Wicked configuration

-It is assumed that you have a running Kickstarter instance; open the [Authentication Page](http://localhost:3333/auth), activate "ADFS" and fill in the following information:
+It is assumed that you have a running Kickstarter instance; open the [Authorization Server](http://localhost:3333/authservers/default),

 ![Kickstarter ADFS config](images/adfs-portal-config-1.png)

+Tick the "Enable" end point, and depending on your needs, also tick the "Allow for portal/wicked login" to enable ADFS login also for the development portal.

+Fill in the needed fields.

 * **Authorization URL**: The Authorization end point of your ADFS instance (usually ending with `/adfs/oauth2/authorize`)
 * **Token URL**: The Token URL of your ADFS instance (usually ending with `/adfs/oauth2/token`)
 * **Client ID**: This is a value selected **by you**; use e.g. a GUID to make sure the client ID is unique.
 This ID is the ID which identifies the portal with the ADFS Server.
 * **Client Secret**: This is not used for this scenario, fill in anything
-* **Callback URL**: The URL under which the portal is to be called back; this depends on your DNS settings, but using `https://${PORTAL_NETWORK_PORTALHOST}/callback` will work most of the times (this will resolve to the URL of the API Portal, and its `/callback` end point).
 * **ADFS Resource (Claims)**: The identifier (as a URI) of the resource claims the ADFS server should return.
 This can be used for multiple ADFS OAuth2 clients; select an ID you can identify as belonging to your API Portal.
 This will be the "relying party trust identifier".
 E.g,. `https://portal.yourcompany.com/adfs/trust`
 * **Public Certificate to verify Callbacks with**: This is the certificate used to sign JWT tokens with; the portal uses this signature to verify that the callback actually comes from the ADFS instance it claims to come from.
 Has to be in PEM format.
 See below for information how to retrieve.